jazzband/django-axes/docs/7_architecture.rst

 If a login fails, Django then fires a
 ``from django.contrib.auth.signals.user_login_failed`` signal.

-If this signal raises an exception, it is propagated through the Django middleware stack where it can be caught, or alternatively where it can bubble up to the default Django exception handlers.

 A normal login flow for Django runs as follows:

 .. code-block:: text